AppPETs/developer-guidelines/AnalysisPhase.md

     - Tracking IDs (IDFA, AAID) are transmitted in encrypted form
     - User-disabled tracking options have to be respected

-  - If the app is planned to process personal data, a **Privacy Policy** must

-    be implemented and must include the minimum requirements of the local data protection laws
+  - If the app is planned to process personal data, a **Privacy Policy** must be implemented and must include the minimum requirements of the local data protection laws

-    * this implies, but is not limited to:
+    * this implies, but is not limited to
       * Which types of personal data are accessed and why?
         * How will this data be used?
         * How will this data be stored?